amaheshwari25/amaheshwari25.github.io/_pages/about.md

 My research interests are broadly in <b>theoretical computer science</b>, with a focus on algorithm design under incentives, uncertainty, and other interesting models.

-My main research experience has been in algorithmic game theory and mechanism design, where I've been working on [matroid prophet inequalities](research/#project-matroids) and approximately optimal auction mechanisms.
-Previously, I've also done some work in [algorithmic graph theory](research/#project-graphs) with István Miklós (Rényi Institute of Mathematics) and [quantum computing](research/#project-qc) with Ali Javadi-Abhari (IBM Research).
+My main research experience has been in [algorithmic game theory & mechanism design](research.md/#project-matroids), where I've been working on matroid prophet inequalities and approximately optimal auction mechanisms.
+Previously, I've also done some work in [algorithmic graph theory](research.md/#project-graphs) with István Miklós (Rényi Institute of Mathematics) and [quantum computing](research.md/#project-qc) with Ali Javadi-Abhari (IBM Research).

 While at Princeton, I've been grateful to have received the <b>Goldwater Scholarship</b>, Freshman First Honor Prize, and Shapiro Prize for Academic Excellence.